Combined-cycle power plant: Historical cycles

-Historically successful combined cycles have used mercury vapour turbines, magnetohydrodynamic generators and molten carbonate fuel cells, with steam plants for the low temperature "bottoming" cycle.
-Very low temperature bottoming cycles have been too costly due to the very large sizes of equipment needed to handle the large mass flows and small temperature differences.
-However, in cold climates it is common to sell hot power plant water for hot water and space heating.
+Historically successful combined cycles have used mercury vapour turbines, magnetohydrodynamic generators and molten carbonate fuel cells, with steam plants for the low-temperature bottoming cycle.
+Very-low-temperature bottoming cycles have been too costly due to the very large sizes of equipment needed to handle the large mass flows and small temperature differences.
+However, in cold climates it is common to sell hot power-plant water for hot water and space heating.
 Vacuum-insulated piping can let this utility reach as far as 90 km.
-The approach is called "combined heat and power" (CHP).